kmadel/blog/content/posts/cicd-with-kubernetes/just-in-time-autoscaling-for-jenkins-agents-with-kubernetes.md

   name: default-priority
 value: 1
 globalDefault: true
-description: "Default PriorityClass for pods that don't specificy a PriorityClass."
+description: "Default PriorityClass for pods that don't specify a PriorityClass."
 ```
 {{% /codecaption %}}
 Note the setting of `globalDefault` to `true`.